DevMountain/soundCloud-api/README.md

 We need to access the SoundCloud JavaScript SDK.
 SDK stands for Software Development Kit.
 It's essentially a fancy API made for JavaScript specifically.
 We won't spend too much time talking about how the SoundCloud SDK works.
 We just need it to play our tunes!

 # Step 7 - SoundCloud SDK
-We are going to use the SoundCloud SDK to inject an iFrame into our app which will play the song we selected.
+We are going to use the SoundCloud SDK to inject some HTML into our app which will play the song we selected.

 - Inject the SoundCloud SDK into our app, like so:
 ```html